-Our audit procedures related to the forecasts of future revenue projections and the discount rate used to estimate the fair value of the FLIR reporting unit and the FLIR indefinite lived trademark as of the impairment test date included the following, among others:
+Our audit procedures related to (1) revenue projections and (2) the selection of the discount rate used to estimate the fair value of the goodwill acquired included the following, among others:

-- We tested the effectiveness of management's controls over the forecasted future revenue projections and the selected discount rate used to both estimate the fair value and perform the quantitative impairment tests for the FLIR reporting unit and FLIR indefinite lived trademarks. - We evaluated the reasonableness of the revenue projections by comparing them to (1) FLIR and third-party historical financial data, (2) current economic factors and analyst reports of FLIR and companies in its peer group, and (3) the Company's similar historical acquisitions and reporting units. - We performed a sensitivity analysis by varying projected revenue assumptions. - With the assistance of our fair value specialists, we performed an analysis comparing applicable industry forecasted long-term revenue growth rates to management's projected revenues used within the valuation models. - With the assistance of our fair value specialists, we evaluated the discount rates, including testing the underlying source information and the mathematical accuracy of the calculations, and developing a range of independent estimates of the discount rates and comparing those to the discount rates selected by management.
+- We tested the effectiveness of management's controls over the revenue projections and discount rate assumptions used to estimate the fair value of the FLIR reporting unit. - We evaluated the reasonableness of the revenue projections by comparing them to (1) FLIR and third-party historical financial data, (2) current economic factors and analyst reports of the Company and companies in its peer group, (3) industry reports, (4) assumptions used by the Company in its budgeting process, and (5) order backlog. - We performed a sensitivity analysis by varying the projected revenue and selected discount rate assumptions. - With the assistance of our fair value specialists, we performed an analysis comparing applicable industry forecasted long-term revenue growth rates to management's projected revenues used within the valuation model. - With the assistance of our fair value specialists, we evaluated the reasonableness of the selected discount rate by developing a range of independent estimates and comparing those to the discount rate selected by management.